Get started with the Speech Recognition API in C# for .NET on Windows

 - Intent events: Called on "WithIntent" clients (only in ShortPhrase mode) after the final recognition result is parsed into a structured JSON intent.

 ShortPhrasemode, this event is called and returns the n-best results after you finish speaking.

 LongDictationmode, the event handler is called multiple times, based on where the service identifies sentence pauses.

 - For each of the n-best choices, a confidence value and a few different forms of the recognized text are returned.
-For more information, see the output format page.
+For more information, see Output format.

-- Get started with Microsoft speech recognition API in Java on Android
+- Get started with the Microsoft Speech Recognition API in Java on Android

-- Get started with Microsoft speech recognition API in Objective C on iOS
+- Get started with the Microsoft Speech Recognition API in Objective-C on iOS

-- Get started with Microsoft speech recognition API via REST
+- Get started with the Microsoft Speech Recognition API via REST